Faculty Connections is an aggregation of UNC Charlotte faculty profiles.

 “Darwin’s Influence on Dewey’s Logic and Metaphysics” a publication on John Dewey’s Logic of Discovery.

-Inquiry & Argument, Great Rivers Technologies, 2015, an interactive online critical thinking textbook designed to improve habits of thought.
+Inquiry & Argument, Great Rivers Technologies, 2015, an interactive online critical thinking text.

 Relational Thinking Styles and Natural Intelligence: Assessing Inference Patterns for Computational Modeling, co-author Phyllis Chiasson, Information Science Reference (IGI Global) 2012.